 - set forth the responsibilities of all University employees to comply with applicable State laws regarding arson, damage, theft, embezzlement, or misuse of any state-owned personal property, buildings, or other real property; and

 - require the University to establish and maintain accurate systems to record and account for all ﬁxed assets.

 "University property" is deﬁned as ﬁxed assets and physical facilities owned by the University or within its custody or control, including assets purchased with grant funds.

-"Fixed assets" are deﬁned as University property, such as land, buildings, and equipment, with a cost equal to or greater than $5,000 and a useful life of two or more years, and purchased software with a cost equal to or greater than $100,000 and a useful life of two or more years.
+"Fixed assets" and/or "capital assets" are deﬁned as University property, such as land, buildings, and equipment, with a cost equal to or greater than $5,000 and a useful life of two or more years, and purchased software with a cost equal to or greater than $100,000 and a useful life of two or more years.
 Fixed assets are acquired for use in normal operations and are not intended for resale.

 "Equipment" is deﬁned as a ﬁxed asset that is not consumable or expendable; it is movable, even though sometimes attached to other objects or buildings.
 Examples of equipment include, but are not limited to, oﬃce equipment/furniture, electronic data processing equipment, educational equipment, motor vehicles, and other equipment (construction and maintenance equipment, air conditioners, athletic equipment, ﬁreﬁghting equipment, forklifts, lawn mowers, street sweepers).

 "Physical facilities" are deﬁned as buildings and infrastructure, i.e., permanent structures.
 Infrastructure includes dams and bridges; fences; exterior lighting; utility stations; parking lots; towers, tanks and wells; and roads and sidewalks.